jspjut/jspjut.github.io/content/post/prehugo/2014-01-14-game-design-thoughts.md

 ---
-layout: post
-title: "Game Design Thoughts"
+categories:
+- game design
+date: 2014-01-14T00:00:00Z
 description: ""
+tags:
-category: game design
+- game design
-tags: [game design, research, games]
+- research
+- games
+title: Game Design Thoughts
+url: /game design/2014/01/14/game-design-thoughts/
 ---
-{% include JB/setup %}

 I've been thinking recently about the kinds of things I'd like to work on most during the break from teaching, and I've decided that I really